CodeWindProgram/Group-1/README.md

 Before selecting the final design I did the following task:
 - designed a layout for my own Login page.
 - made a front end which contain login and sign up page.
-- made a forgot password page for my own design.
+- made a forgot password page of my own design.

 @Deepika938 - ydeepika049@gmail.com